Embed Linker v3 on Your Site

 Dynamic Sites

-The linker code searches for citations and creates links once when sefaria.link() is called.
-If you have a dynamic site where content changes after page load, you can make additional calls to sefaria.link() any time your content changes.
-You should pass the parameter {dynamic: true} to ensure the linker can recognize the correct URL for the page if it has changed.
+The Sefaria Linker's code searches for citations and creates links once when sefaria.link() is called.
+If you have a dynamic site on which content changes after page load, you can make additional calls to sefaria.link() any time your content changes.
+You should pass the parameter {dynamic: true} to ensure the linker recognizes the correct page URL if it has changed.

 Versions

-Now and again we may update the linker to provide additional functionality or modify the interface.
+Occasionally, we may update the Linker to provide additional functionality or modify the interface.
 If you plan on injecting custom styles, you may prefer to use a specific version of the linker.
-To do so, simply append the version number to the base file name of the linker.
-For example,linker.v3.js. the unversioned linker.js file will always be the most up to date.
+To do so, simply append the version number to the base file name of the linker (e.g,linker.v3.js).
+The unversioned linker.js file will always be the most up-to-date.

-Include elements with "Torah" class in search for citations:
+Include elements with "Torah" class in the search for citations:

 sefaria.link({whitelistSelector: ".Torah"});